Guests enjoying a wedding reception outdoors with warm sunlight and elegant attire.

 They’re light, cheap, and you won’t stress about dropping them on a hike or at the beach.
 Plus, when you get home and develop the film, it’s like reliving the trip with fresh eyes.
 No endless phone scroll, just a set of tangible memories you can hold in your hands.

 Trust me, it’s so much fun capturing stills at your dream honeymoon destination and then getting it developed when you’re back home.
-For that, there is a two-pack Fujifilm QuickSnap on Amazon.
-With 27 exposures in each, you will make 54 unexpected, fun, all-vibe memories.
+For that, there is a Three-pack Fujifilm QuickSnap on Amazon.
+With 27 exposures in each, you will make 81 unexpected, fun, all-vibe memories.
 Or you take any unused cameras from your wedding.
-Buy two 8-packs, distribute 14 cameras for your wedding, and set aside two for your honeymoon—possibilities are endless.
+Buy two 8-packs, distribute 12–14 cameras for your wedding, and set aside a few for your honeymoon.

 When you’re ready to develop film, find a lab that specializes in disposable cameras (not all do that), and avoid generic drug stores because all they do is use automatic machines that won’t give you the best results.

-Pro tip*: You may choose to get your scanned film photos printed as an add-on to the dev & scan per roll cost, but I recommend getting scans from the lab of your choice first, choosing the best scans that are worth getting printed, and then you can upload your favorite scans to your private online wedding gallery provided by Aesthetic Sabotage and use my print store to print in different sizes and the best quality, add those scans to your photo book, or get framed prints that will elevate any interior.
+Pro tip*: You may choose to get your scanned film photos printed as an add-on to the dev & scan per roll cost, but I recommend getting scans from the lab of your choice first, choosing the best scans that are worth getting printed, and then you can upload your favorite scans to your private online wedding gallery provided by Aesthetic Sabotage and use my print store to print in different sizes and the best quality, add those scans to your wedding album, or get framed prints that will remind you of good times every day.

 • Candlelight concert with orchid quartet